JovianHQ/jovian-py/docs/user_guide/upload.md

 **TODO-SB: GIF for commenting on notebook cells**

 There are many more benefits follow the pages in this section to know more.
-You can click `Next ->` button or use the side bar `User Guide` section.
+You can click `Next ->` button or use the side bar `GETTING STARTED` section.